 RULES AND GUIDELINES FOR THE SPAM-FREE DIGITAL HEALTH LINKEDIN GROUP

 FIRST RULE: If you are rude, disrespectful, unprofessional, or make disparaging comments to me or other group members you will be removed from the group.
 I and other group members share a mission of adding value for the broader membership and global ecosystem and are doing our best to catalyze digital health.
-The group is like a social gathering, of which I am the host (and it’s in my house that I’ve worked 8 years to build), so my rules must be adhered to, whether you agree with them or not.
+The group is like a social gathering, of which I am the host (and it’s in my house that I’ve worked over 9 years to build), so my rules must be adhered to, whether you agree with them or not.
 You are a guest and criticizing me, the host — either in private or public — is not only rude but unacceptable.
 Moreover, the group IS NOT here to serve as your personal platform for posting whatever you want, no matter if you intend to promote something or not or if you are unaffiliated with an entity.
 If you don’t like this, feel free to leave the group at any time of your own accord.